Purigpa: History and culture

 The Purigpa have varied origins and are descendants of Tibetans and Dards.
 These two groups began intermingling from the 10th century onward.

-The Purigpas are primarily Shia Muslims of the Twelver sect.
-They were converted by preachers who arrived via Baltistan beginning in the 15th and 16th centuries.
+The Purigpa are primarily Shia Muslims of the Twelver sect while a minority practice Sunni Islam.
+The Purigpa first converted to lslam under the influence of Noorbakshia preachers who arrived via Baltistan beginning in the 15th and 16th centuries.

+Purigpa traditional dress include the goncha (a type of robe) and staples of the local diet include consumption of tsampa and butter tea.
+Most Purigpa are farmers and the usage of the Tibetan calendar for agricultural purposes is still common.